jarrett/cities-old/doc/thing-file-format.md

   * 2 byte unsigned int: Number of models.

   * Models, where each Model consists of:
+    * 2 byte unsigned int: Size of author name in bytes.

+    * String (no null terminator): Author name.
+Can be any length up to 65535.
+ASCII encoded.

-    * 2 byte unsigned int: Size of Model name in bytes.
+    * 2 byte unsigned int: Size of model name in bytes.

-    * String (no null terminator): Name.
+    * String (no null terminator): Model name.
 Can be any length up to 65535.
 ASCII encoded.

     * 1 byte unsigned int: Direction model is facing.